acode/FunctionScript/README.md

   trajectory, and flexibility.

-- As opposed to something like [TypeScript](https://github.com/microsoft/TypeScript), FunctionScript extends JavaScript (specifically Node.js) with very little overhead to add Types around *only the HTTP interface*, leaving the majority of the language footprint untouched but strengthening the "weakest" and least predictable link in the development chain: user input.
+- As opposed to something like [TypeScript](https://github.com/microsoft/TypeScript), FunctionScript extends JavaScript with very little overhead to add Types around *only the HTTP interface*, leaving the majority of the language footprint untouched but strengthening the "weakest" and least predictable link in the development chain: user input.